simeononsecurity/simeononsecurity.ch/content/articles/dod-manual-8140.03-cyberspace-workforce-qualification-and-management-program/index.en.md

 - A **secondary education diploma or equivalent** is required for all **DoD Cyberspace Work Roles** at all proficiency levels.
 - **Higher education** and **degree discipline requirements** are evaluated and enacted on a role-by-role basis, ensuring that individuals possess the necessary academic background for their specific cyberspace work role.
 - In some cases, **continuous work experience** in the relevant discipline can be demonstrated as an alternative to a formal degree.
 This recognizes the value of practical, hands-on experience in the cyberspace domain.
-- DoD Components are responsible for establishing processes to **document, review, validate, and approve continuous cyberspace work**, ensuring that individuals without formal degrees can showcase their expertise.
+- DoD Components are responsible for establishing processes to **document, review, validate, and approve continuous cyberspace work**, ensuring that individuals without formal degrees can show their expertise.
 - When considering education qualifications, OSD and DoD Components are encouraged to leverage the expertise and guidance provided by **Department of Homeland Security (DHS) and National Security Agency (NSA) Centers of Academic Excellence**.
 These centers promote excellence in cybersecurity education and can offer valuable insights into educational requirements for cyberspace work roles.

 By outlining the education requirements for each work role, the DoD Cyberspace Workforce Qualification and Management Program ensures that individuals have the necessary educational foundation to perform their assigned duties effectively.
 Whether through formal degrees or continuous work experience, education plays a critical role in developing a skilled and competent cyberspace workforce.